-(a) All employees shall be entitled to the following holidays with full pay: New Year's Day, Family Day (effective January 1, 2008), Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day, Christmas Day and Boxing Day.
+- a) All employees shall be entitled to the following holidays with full pay: New Year's Day, Family Day (effective January 1, 2008), Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day, Christmas Day and Boxing Day. - i) In addition to any base salary, full-time employees on commission will receive an amount equal to 3.46 percent (%) on all commissions, bonuses and accelerators (where applicable) for the above statutory holidays.

 The Employer shall allow another religious holiday to be substituted for a mutually agreed listed paid holiday.

-(b) Employees shall be entitled to two (2) additional holidays with full pay.
-The days may be taken at any time during the year; however, it must be agreed upon by the employee and the department head at least two (2) weeks in advance.If and when a government declares another paid holiday, the number of additional paid holidays will be reduced by one (1) and the newly declared paid holiday will be added to the list in paragraph (a).
+b) Employees shall be entitled to two (2) additional holidays with full pay.
+The days may be taken at any time during the year; however, it must be agreed upon by the employee and the department head at least two (2) weeks in advance.

+If and when a government declares another paid holiday, the number of additional paid holidays will be reduced by one (1) and the newly declared paid holiday will be added to the list in paragraph (a).

-(c) Employees required to work on Christmas Day or Good Friday will be paid twice their straight time rate of pay, for a full shift as a minimum, in addition to their regular weekly salary.
-Employees required to work on other paid holidays will be paid one and one half times their straight time rate of pay for a full shift as a minimum, in addition to their regular weekly salary.
+c) Employees required to work on Christmas Day or Good Friday will be paid twice their straight time rate of pay, for a full shift as a minimum, in addition to their regular weekly salary.
+Employees required to work on other paid holidays will be paid double time for a minimum of four hours, in addition to their regular weekly salary.
+If an employee works more than four hours the employee will receive time and one half his/her straight time pay with a minimum of a full shift, in addition to his/her regular weekly salary.
 Work on holidays shall be offered to all employees in the work area on the basis of seniority on a rotating basis.
 Where no employees volunteer to work on a holiday, employees will be assigned to work on a rotating basis in reverse order of seniority.
 Volunteering to work on a statutory holiday will not alter an employee's position on the involuntary assigned list.
 When an employee has been assigned to work on a holiday, his/her name will go to the bottom of the list.
-The seniority list for statutory holiday work will continue from year to year.
+The seniority list for statutory holiday work will continue from year to year

-- (d) An employee whose scheduled day off falls on a paid holiday shall receive an additional day off at a mutually agreed time. - (e) In a week during which one or more paid holidays occur, the workweek shall be reduced by an equivalent number of shifts.
-An employee who is assigned to work a shift beyond these straight time shifts will be paid for such work at the overtime rate with a minimum of four (4) hours pay at the overtime rate. - (f) For regularly scheduled night shift employees (employees whose majority of shift is between 6:00 p.m. and 6:00 a.m.) whose normal work schedule would have required the employee to work a shift preceding a paid holiday that becomes unnecessary due to the existence of the paid holiday, the employee will observe that shift as the paid holiday.
+- d) An employee whose scheduled day off falls on a paid holiday shall receive an additional day off at a mutually agreed time. - e) In a week during which one or more paid holidays occur, the work week shall be reduced by an equivalent number of shifts.
+An employee who is assigned to work on a shift beyond these straight time shifts will be paid for such work at the overtime rate with a minimum of four hours at the overtime rate. - f) For regularly scheduled night shift employees (employees whose majority of shift is between 6:00 p.m. and 6:00 a.m.) whose normal work schedule would have required the employee to work a shift preceding a paid holiday that becomes unnecessary due to the existence of the paid holiday, the employee will observe that shift as the paid holiday.
 An employee affected by this provision will have the right of first refusal for the shift that immediately follows the shift so observed before the shift is offered to other employees under the provisions of paragraph (c).
-If the employee refuses the shift, he or she has the option of using available time bank hours, vacation time or as a day under paragraph

-(b) of this article in order to qualify the day as paid time off.
+If the employee refuses the shift, he or she has the option of using available time bank hours, vacation time or as a day under paragraph (b) of this article in order to qualify the day as paid time off.
 Employees will be paid in accordance with paragraph (c).
-Employees referred to in 10 (f) who work on a statutory holiday will receive double-time for all hours worked.